Dinesh101041/Voice-assistant/README.md

-# Voice-assitant
+# Voice-assistant

-This is voice assitant using python
+This is voice assistant using python

 # It can search for